IEAWindTask37/windIO/docs/source/developer_guide.rst

 A pull request is owned by the *contributor*.
 It is their responsibility to fully describe the change, the motivation behind it, and the impact on windIO and the adjacent ecosystem.
-The contributor should work work maintainers to establish a timeline for review and incorporating feedback.
+The contributor should work maintainers to establish a timeline for review and incorporating feedback.
 They should also keep a pull request up to date with the latest changes in the target branch.